omardelarosa/de-net/README.md

-# DENet - Differential Evolution + Neural Networks
+# DENet

-This is a neural network designed to use Differential Evolution rather than gradient descent for updating its weights.
+These are examples of neural network architectures designed to use [DE (Differential Evolution)](https://en.wikipedia.org/wiki/Differential_evolution) rather than gradient descent for updating weights.
+It's designed to be testable using [OpenAI Gym RL (reinforcement learning) environments](https://gym.openai.com/docs/).

+It relies a custom pip package called [devo](https://github.com/omardelarosa/Adaptive-DEs) which is a fork of [gzjj05/Adaptive-DEs](https://github.com/gzjj05/Adaptive-DEs).

 ## Installation

+It's recommended you use `pipenv` and `pyenv` for this project to ensure dependecies match.

 ```bash
 pipenv install